-5 Astounding African Travel Destinations To Visit in 2019
+5 Astounding African Travel Destinations To Visit This Year

 54 remarkably diverse countries, one enormous continent, and only two stamps in my passport.
 Aside from a couple of unbelievable trips to Morocco, Africa is one place that I have yet to explore.